edinburgh-napier/set09121/labs/lab5/pacman1.md

 5. Create a \"ghost\" class, inherits from Entity.
     - should move around the screen randomly
     - should be a different colour to the player.
-6. Main.cpp should create one player, and four ghosts, and store all in a `vector<entity*>`
+6. Main.cpp should create one player, and four ghosts, and store all in a `vector<Entity*>`
     - should only call Update() and Render() on vector
     - all entity logic should be inside the entity classes.